sahemeur/landingpage-parking-planning-switzerland/README.md

 ## Challenges & Lessons Learned

-This was my first experience working in an existing TypeScript project.
-One of the biggest challenges was understanding the project structure and identifying where interface changes needed to be made, while applying my fundamental understanding of the coding language.
+This was my first experience contributing to an existing TypeScript codebase.
+One of the biggest challenges was understanding the project structure and identifying where interface changes needed to be made.
 Through this project, I gained experience navigating a larger codebase, implementing frontend changes, and testing my modifications within an established application.

 ---